sarioglu/tailwindcss-lobotomized-owl/README.md

+**THIS PACKAGE IS NO LONGER MAINTAINED**

+You can upgrade to Tailwind CSS v1.3 or later to use [Space Between](https://tailwindcss.com/docs/space) feature.

 # Tailwind CSS Lobotomized Owl plugin

 This plugin provides lobotomized owl (`* + *`) selectors to arrange spacing between elements.
 It uses default spacing scale by default.
 Also it can be configured independently.